 Example.
-You change to the cash method of accounting and choose to account for inventoriable items in the same manner as materials and supplies that are not incidental.
-You accrued sales in 2013 for which you received payment in 2014.
+You change to the cash method of accounting and choose to account for inventoriable items in the same manner as non-incidental materials and supplies.
+You accrued sales in 2016 for which you received payment in 2017.
 You must report those sales in both years as a result of changing your accounting method and must make a section 481(a) adjustment to prevent duplication of income.

-A net negative section 481(a) adjustment is taken into account entirely in the year of the change.
+A net negative section 481 adjustment is generally taken into account in the year of change.
 A net positive section 481(a) adjustment is generally taken into account over a period of 4 years.
 Include any net positive section 481(a) adjustments on line 6.
 If the net section 481(a) adjustment is negative, report it in Part V.